 7. How much investment is made monthly on SEO?

-According to a Moz survey, the monthly amount the majority of businesses are spending on SEO is over $5000.
+According to a Moz survey, the monthly amount most businesses spend on SEO is over $5000.

 8. How many local searches are done from mobile?

 Nearly 1 in 3 of all mobile searches are related to location.
-Nearly 2 in 3 smartphone users are more likely to buy from brands whose mobile apps customize information to their location.
+Nearly 2 in 3 smartphone users are likelier to buy from brands whose mobile apps customize information to their location.
 (Source: Think with Google)